ryos-io/Rhino/rhino-wiki/GettingStarted.md

-The goal of the document is provide a comprehensive guide for programmers and contributors whose aim is to write performance tests as well as contribute Rhino framework and its platform.
+The goal of the document is provide a comprehensive guide for programmers and contributors whose aim is to write performance tests as well as contribute Rhino framework.
 Rhino is started as a hobby project in Hamburg, Germany early 2019 and matured with regular contributions.

 ### Prerequisites